-Generally, you can’t go wrong with Microsoft Azure certification.
+Generally, you can't go wrong with Microsoft Azure certifications.
 However, there are certain scenarios in which the Developer Associate makes more sense than others.

 Earning the latest iteration of the Azure Developer Associate certification is a compelling option for anyone already familiar with programming languages like C# and .NET.
 But like most certifications with a strong coding component, the AZ-204 exam isn't necessarily for everyone.

 If you're already well underway in your career as an Azure developer, then your project portfolio speaks for itself.
 For anyone just starting out, or trying to break into the career field, Azure Developer Associate is absolutely worth the time and effort.

 If you are looking at becoming Azure Developer Associate-certified, then the AZ-204 (Developing Solutions for Microsoft Azure) is going to be your go-to certification.
 This cert has been on something of a journey in the past couple years.
 It is the amalgamation of the now-retired AZ-200 and AZ-201 — and also the soon-to-be retired AZ-203 — exams.
 There are three scenarios where the AZ-204 is worth it.

 Scenario 1: You know how to code, but have no Azure experience